 Natural spinels can be transparent, translucent or opaque.
 However, in some cases, all three can be seen in one gemstone.

-Even rough natural spinels are very transparent, which allows seeing any internal blemishes and inclusions.
+Even rough natural spinels are very transparent, which allows for seeing blemishes and inclusions.
 The clearer the gem, the better.
 However, distinctive fingerprint-like inclusions may add to the gemstone’s charm.

-Since spinel is a durable gemstone (8 on the Mohs scale), it can be cut and faceted into almost any shape, but cutters need to take special care to enhance the brilliance and maximize scintillation.
+Since spinel is a durable gemstone, it can be cut and faceted into almost any shape, but cutters need to take special care to enhance the brilliance and maximize scintillation.
 It is a rare and valuable gemstone, meaning spinel can also be cut into a non-standard shape and size to minimize the rough yield.

 The price of natural spinels is determined by their colour, clarity, cut and size.